Posts Tagged filioque

 During this same century, especially after 683, the Franks also had appointed Frankish bishops en masse and had rid their government administration of Roman officials.

-Metropolitan Kallistos (Ware) of Diokleia – (b.
-1934) is a titular metropolitan of the Orthodox Ecumenical Patriarchate in Great Britain.
+Metropolitan Kallistos (Ware) of Diokleia – (1934 = 2022) was a titular metropolitan of the Orthodox Ecumenical Patriarchate in Great Britain.
 From 1966-2001, he was Spalding Lecturer of Eastern Orthodox Studies at Oxford University, and has authored numerous books and articles pertaining to the Orthodox faith.
 The following excerpt is taken from Chapter 11 of Met.
 Kallistos’ book, The Orthodox Church: An Introduction to Eastern Christianity (1993)

 “Our social programme, said the Russian thinker Fedorov, is the dogma of the Trinity.
 Orthodoxy believes most passionately that the doctrine of the Holy Trinity is not a piece of ‘high theology’ reserved for the professional scholar, but something that has a living, practical importance for every Christian.
 Man, so the Bible teaches, is made in the image of God, and to Christians God means the Trinity: thus it is only in the light of the dogma of the Trinity that man can understand who he is and what God intends him to be.
 Our private lives, our personal relations, and all our plans of forming a Christian society depend upon a right theology of the Trinity.
 ‘Between the Trinity and Hell there lies no other choice (V. Lossky, The Mystical Theology of the Eastern Church, p.
 66).
 As an Anglican writer has put it: ‘In this doctrine is summed up the new way of thinking about God, in the power of which the fishermen. went out to convert the Greco-Roman world.
 It marks a saving revolution in human thought (D. J. Chitty, ‘The Doctrine of the Holy Trinity told to the Children,’ in Sobornost, series 4, no. 5, 1961, p.
 241).